alext234/flutter-simple-web-app/README.md

+[ This is to test if Github Action runs on a branch and is deployed to a testing url]

 ## Simple web app Flutter project

 This repo is a very simple web app with Flutter following the basic tutorial.